yutianwuldeo/GR6901/week2_intro_to_unix.md

 GR6901/  GR6901backup0827/  data/  examples/  github-sandbox/  shared/
 ~~~

-Special directory .. doesn’t usually show up when we run ls.
+Special directory .. doesn’t usually show up when we run `ls`.
 If we want to display it, we can give `ls` the `-a` flag:

 ~~~
 $ ls -F -a